06 October,2018 by Jack Vamvas

 ALTER SEQUENCE mysequence SET SCHEMA schema1;

---change sequence name
+--change - alter sequence name

 ALTER TABLE old_seq_name RENAME TO new_seq_name;